Increased Traffic by 261% with ROI of 1,272%

-Results: We increased visitors by 261% and revenue from online marketing has an ROI of 1,272% per month.
+In this time we have increased visitors by 261% and revenue from content marketing has an ROI of 1,272% per month.

 How We Did It